wazo-platform/wazo-doc/source/administration/directories/directories.rst

 Applying changes
 ================

-Reload the directory configuration for XiVO Client and phone lookups, use ONE of these methods:
+Reload the directory configuration for XiVO Client, phone lookups and reverse lookups, use ONE of these methods:

 * :menuselection:`Services --> CTI Server --> Control --> Restart Dird server`
 * console ``service xivo-dird restart``

-Reload the directory configuration for reverse lookups:

-* console ``service xivo-agid restart``